Head-To-Head: Centre Pivot v Top Hung Roof Windows

 This significant gap can be put mostly down to the views that top hung windows offer and the fact that many are acceptable as egress windows.

-At Sterlingbuild, the most affordable prices can be found on our pine and white paint centre pivot roof windows, while all our centre pivot windows from FAKRO, RoofLITE and ECO+ are available at a price we guarantee to beat should you find them cheaper elsewhere online.
-Winner: Centre Pivot
+At Sterlingbuild, the most affordable prices can be found on our pine and white paint centre pivot roof windows, while all our centre pivot windows from FAKRO, RoofLITE and ECO+ are available at a price we guarantee to match should you find them cheaper elsewhere online.

 Both centre pivot roof windows and top hung roof windows carry unique qualities that make them ideal for certain home layouts.